 Brachytherapy is effective in the treatment of many cancers throughout the body.
 It is best used in patients where the cancer has not spread, or metastasized.
-In many cases, brachytherapy is combined with other treatments, including traditional radiation therapy or surgery.
+In many cases, brachytherapy is combined with other treatments, including external beam radiation therapy or surgery.
 Some examples include:

 How does brachytherapy work?

-Much like conventional radiation therapy, brachytherapy uses radiation to kill cancer cells.
-The difference with brachytherapy is that it allows doctors to provide higher doses of radiation directed at the cancer while minimizing the exposure to healthy tissue.
-Radiation is delivered to the cancer cells in the form of an implant, known as a seed, pellet, ribbon, wire, needle, capsule, balloon or tube.
+Much like external beam radiation therapy, brachytherapy uses radiation to kill cancer cells.
+The difference with brachytherapy is that it allows doctors to provide higher doses of radiation delivered directly into the cancer while minimizing exposure to healthy tissue.
+Radiation is delivered to the cancer cells in the form of radioactive seeds.

 There are 2 forms of implant placement: intracavitary and interstitial.
 With intracavitary, the implant is placed within a body cavity, such as the uterus.
 With interstitial, the implants are placed near a tumor but not within a body cavity.